Why Canada is leading the Maple Syrup Industry, What CFIA says about Maple Syrup, World Market of Maple Syrup Industry.

 As the world’s largest producer, Canada is also the largest exporter of maple products.
 The largest share of exported maple products (62%) goes to the United States, 10% to Germany, 5% to Great Britain, 5% to Japan, 5% to Australia and 4% to France.
 In 2016, there were 13,000 Maple Sirop producers in Quebec, home to 13,500 Maple Sirop companies that created the equivalent of 10,000 full-time jobs and produced 95 percent of all Canadian maple product exports.

 Maple syrup producers in the Beauce region of southern Quebec participated in a joint plan to protect their rights as producers and market maple syrup from 1958 onwards.
-In 1989, the Agricultural and Food Marketing Board of Quebec established rules, settled disputes, supervised votes and authorized the association to establish rules for the production and marketing of maple syrup in Quebec.
+In 1989, the Agricultural and Food Marketing Board of Quebec established rules, settled disputes, supervised votes and authorized the association to develop regulations for the production and marketing of maple syrup in Quebec.

 Their proprietary technology turns pure maple syrup into flavorful maple flakes and maple sugar, captures maple syrup’s essential goodness, and opens many new stores in retail, export, and food processing.
 Therefore, Great Northern DNA devotes many resources to the producer market to expand the genuine organic maple syrup market by focusing on quality production.
 In addition, the company is innovating by launching new products such as a range of fruit syrups, maple toppings and maple agaves, opening up new markets and new customers with organic maple products, ensuring a viable long-term market for organic maple syrup producers and developing direct access to many international retailers to maximize their value.

 When the juice collected in the first season is sold to a neighbouring syrup producer, getting something back is much work.
 However, the organic syrup is the answer if the adjacent packet of sugar maple is so large that it has to carry itself.